DA Davidson slashes price target on Coty Inc. [COTY] – find out why.

 Each polish in the collection incorporates Sally Hansen’s Miracle Gel™ Patent Color Set Technology and chip-resistant formula for a rich manicure with up to 8 days of color and shine.
 Topped with the Sally Hansen® Miracle Gel™ topcoat, you’re just two simple steps away from our longest-lasting manicure, without the use of a UV lamp.

-It opened the trading session at $6.56, the shares rose to $6.585 and dropped to $6.23, the range by which the price of stock traded the whole day.
-The daily chart for COTY points out that the company has recorded -42.09% loss over the past six months.
-However, it is still -3.81% lower than its most recent low trading price.

-If we look at the average trading volume of 9.10M shares, COTY reached to a volume of 7590441 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for COTY stock reached $5.40 billion, with 838.40 million shares outstanding and 357.81 million shares in the current float.
+Compared to the average trading volume of 9.49M shares, COTY reached a trading volume of 6174021 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 DA Davidson have made an estimate for Coty Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 21, 2022.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $8 to $11.
 The new note on the price target was released on November 17, 2021, representing the official price target for Coty Inc. stock.
 Previously, the target price had yet another raise to $14, while Raymond James analysts kept a Outperform rating on COTY stock.

-Coty Inc. [COTY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.12.
-With this latest performance, COTY shares dropped by -26.87% in over the last four-week period, additionally sinking by -42.09% over the last 6 months – not to mention a drop of -29.74% in the past year of trading.
+Coty Inc. [COTY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.80.
+With this latest performance, COTY shares dropped by -21.81% in over the last four-week period, additionally sinking by -39.03% over the last 6 months – not to mention a drop of -27.05% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Coty Inc. [COTY] shares currently have an operating margin of +3.30 and a Gross Margin at +54.35.
 Coty Inc.’s Net Margin is presently recorded at -1.38.